oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 spring.application.name=api-gateway
 ```

-`@EnableDiscoveryClient` annotates the main class in both projects.
+`@EnableDiscoveryClient` annotates the main class in both car service and API gateway.

 ## Build a Java Microservice with Spring Data REST